 100% Artisanal distillation in copper double retort pot stills.

-Hampden Estate is one of the last surviving distilleries that still uses discontinuous distillation to produce its rums; it currently has four operational pot stills.
+Hampden Estate is one of the last surviving distilleries that still uses discontinuous distillation to produce its rums; it currently has five operational pot stills.
 The oldest is a John Dore, which was installed in 1960 and can contain 2,000 gallons (7,560 litres).
 Its impressive swan-like neck has earned it the nickname “the elephant”.

 The distillation process takes around seven hours and the rum comes out at approximately 82° ABV.